AWonka/HW2-Portfolio/README.md

 ## Description

-This is my portfolio that I will add applications that I build in the future to this portfolio.
-I also plan on improving this portfolio, clean up the code, and make it more responsive.
-Also in the future I want to improve the design and make it cleaner and more appealing.
+This is my current portfolio including a BIO, links to github repos, links to deployed applications, and contact information.

 ## Usage

 Click on the links found in the top right to take you directly to the desired section.
-Click on the first image to be taken to a random project we have done in class.
+Click on the first image to be taken to the Team Marvel vs DC working page.

-**Note:** The images are placeholders and the links to different projects will be added later as we complete more projects and I do them on the side.
+The next 2 images link to the deployed pages for code-quiz and day-scheduler apps.

+## Technologies Used

+I utilized bootstrap for the structuring of the page.
+Custom CSS for most of the design elements.